Mthokoseja/oxide-jelastic/README.md

 # Cloudlet.Cloud

-Welcome to the Cloudlet.cloud code repo.
+Welcome to the Cloudlet.Cloud code repo.

 Here you can find useful pieces of code that can potentially assist you in your cloud operations.